Slackadays/Chata/ultrassembler/README.md

 ### ▫️ Super-duper crazy fast! 🏎️

 Ultrassembler uses a strategy similar to what the fast `mold` linker also uses: more efficient data structures and algorithms.
-Unlike `mold`, however, Ultrassembler doesn't use multithreading, but it doesn't need to. **Coming soon: How is Ultrassembler so fast?**
+Some of these tricks include those you'd only see in fields like high speed trading. **Coming soon: How is Ultrassembler so fast?**

 It's so fast that you could use it to insert inline assembly in your code with little to no performance overhead!